Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 2. In the manifest, locate the `knownClientApplications` array property, and add the Client ID of your client application as an element.
 Your code should look like the following after you're done:
     `"knownClientApplications": ["94da0930-763f-45c7-8d26-04d5938baab2"]`
 3. Save the TodoListService manifest by clicking the "Save" button.
-4. [Optionally] do the same with the ClientID of your single page JavaScript application if you enabled it.
+4. [Optionally] do the same with the ClientID of your single page JavaScript application's registration if you created it.

 ### Step 3:  Configure the sample to use your Azure AD tenant